-Thought two-factor auth completely locks down Office 365?
-Not quite
+Two-factor auth totally locks down Office 365?
+You may want to check all your services...

 At the same time the chief exec was in scheduled meetings with suppliers, the intruder used the compromised account to send an email to the chief financial officer asking for funds to be shifted.
 The unnamed financial services firm lost $1m over the course of several transfers, it is claimed.

-Compromised Office 365 accounts in a 75,000 user real-estate investment firm were used to run another scam.
+Compromised Office 365 accounts in a 75,000-user real-estate investment biz were used to run another scam.
 Five executives, including some regional general managers, had their accounts compromised.
 With access to their Office 365 email, attackers managed to change the ABA routing numbers for corporate funds.
 The company lost over $500,000 as a result, according to Proofpoint.

 By the most remarkable of coincidences, the security shop has released something called Proofpoint Cloud Account Defense (CAD) to detect and proactively protect against compromised Microsoft Office 365 accounts.
 Kalember explained the need for additional layers of defenses.